joshblack/super-awesome-design-system/README.md

 | Rust       | `cargo clippy`             | Run `clippy` on files in the Rust workspace            |
 | Rust       | `cargo install --path cli` | Install the `dsm` cli as an executable on your machine |

+## Project Overview

+This repo is broken up into several parts, including:

+- The [`dsm` cli](./cli) used for managing common design system tasks in a monorepo
+- A collection of [component packages](./components) that make up the design system
+- A collection of [generic packages](./packages) for building the design system
+- A [website](./website) for displaying information about the project, from documentation to blog posts

 ## 📝 License

 Licensed under the [MIT License](/LICENSE).